dyrector-io/awesome-infrastructure-questions/README.md

 -   Do you have key metrics?
 Please describe it.
 -   Did you perform performance tests before provisioning your infrastructure?
 -   Do you have any disaster recovery strategies in place for the infrastructure?
+-   What is the level of data center redundancy?
+-   What is the level of Internet access redundancy?

 **Application-Specific questions**